 Abduction and adduction simply refer to moving your limbs away or towards your body; it's this simple.
 Abduction comes from "abduct," which refers to moving away from the body, while adduction comes from "add," which refers to bringing limbs back to the body.

-2. What is adduction and abduction of the hip?
+2. What are adduction and abduction of the hip?

-The human hip is a ball-and-socket joint that allows for a wide range of motion.
-The bones of the hip are held together by a network of ligaments, tendons, and muscles.
+The human hip is a ball-and-socket joint allowing a wide range of motion.
+A network of ligaments, tendons, and muscles holds together the hip bones.
 These structures work together to allow the hip to move in multiple directions.

 The two primary movements of the hip are adduction and abduction.
-During adduction, the thigh bone moves inward toward the midline of the body.
+During adduction, the thigh bone moves inward toward the body's midline.
 This movement is used when walking or sitting down.

 3. What is adduction?
 Explain with an example.